jspecify/jspecify/docs/docs/spec.md

     > This is just a part of our universal rule to treat a bare `?` like `?
     > extends Object`.

+-   Whenever the rules generate a usage of a fresh type variable, that usage has nullness operator `NO_CHANGE`.

 -   When a rule generates a lower bound that is the null type, we specify that its nullness operator is `NO_CHANGE`.